Reddit keyword monitoring your agent can run itself.

 What a Watcher is made of

-Three things: a source set (subreddits or X accounts), an optional JSON prefilter rule, and the keyword tagging rules you add.
-The crawler reads only your watched sources on a tier-bound cadence and writes matching records into your Dataset.
+Three things: one channel — a subreddit, a Reddit user, Hacker News, Mastodon, RSS, an X account, or a Keyword Monitor search across all of Reddit — an optional intake filter, and the keyword tagging rules you add.
+The crawler reads only your watched channels and writes matching records into your Dataset.

 Real-Time Matching

-Every new post in a Watcher's sources is checked against your keyword rules instantly.
-No batch delays, no hourly scans.
+Every post a Watcher ingests is checked against your tagging rules during ingestion — no separate batch scans.
 When someone mentions your tracked term in a watched subreddit, the match is filtered, embedded, and written to your Dataset within minutes — ready for your agent to query over MCP.

 Automatic Backfill